RutenkolkC/corona_hhu/www.corona.hhu.de/en/for-students.html.md

-Internships/laboratory placements and other practical activities may only then take place on campus if alternatives, such as online teaching, re-scheduling exams or a different type of stubstitute are not an option.
+Internships/laboratory placements and other practical activities may only then take place on campus if alternatives, such as online teaching, re-scheduling exams or a different type of substitute are not an option.
 What is more, the lab placement/internship must be a mandatory component of a bachelor’s or master’s degree or a mandatory requirement to register for the examination to obtain a state examination degree.
 As a general rule, the minimum distance of